Shaderax/Soon_engine/README.md

 ## Disclaimer

-Switch to the CleanUp Branch to see the latest version of the engine.
+Switch to the CleanUp Branch to see the latest version of the engine, but it doesn't compile because the engine underwent some feature additions.
 Soon is a learning project that is ongoing and not complete.
 Feel free to contact me if you have any ideas or want to discuss about it.